 Sometimes, what we should do and what actually gets done is not the same.
-However, it is clear that periodically providing your bees with fresh comb is a great way to promote colony health.
-This remove toxins from the hive and give the bees fresh full sized wax cells.
+However, it is clear that periodically rotating old comb out of the hive is a great way to promote colony health.

 Using whatever method, you wish, devise a plan to replace some of the old beeswax in your hive – especially once it reaches the 5–6-year age range.
 Your bees would thank you for it – if they could.